DAILY BEST KNOWLEDGE

 2. Hold your shoulder on your chest and stomach.

-3. You’ll be inhaling deeply through your nose, your stomach rising up while your chest is still.
+3. You’ll be inhaling deeply through your nose, your stomach rising while your chest is still.

 4. Take a long breath in.